Darnell Nurse Game Preview: Oilers vs. Flyers

 - He had a goal in 12 of 82 games last season, but no games with more than one goal.

-- Nurse had an assist in 28 of 82 games last season, with multiple assists in two of them.
+- In 28 of 82 games last season, Nurse had an assist, including two games with multiple assist.

-- Nurse's implied probability to go over his point total is 37.7% based on the odds.
+- The implied probability that he goes over his points over/under is 37.7%, based on the odds.

-- There is a 30.3% chance of Nurse having more than 0.5 assists, based on the moneyline odds.
+- Nurse has an implied probability of 30.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.